tannerdolby/openlibrary/README.md

     // }
 });

-// Fetch an 'ISBN' page by identifier and return a .yml output openLibrary.getIsbnPage("OL45883W", "", "yml").then(res => {
+// Retrieve a specific edition by identifier and return yaml openLibrary.getIsbnPage("9780140328721", "", "yml").then(res => {
     console.log(res);
     // authors:
-    // -   author:
-    //         key: /authors/OL34184A
+    // -   key: /authors/OL34184A
-    //     type:
-    //         key: /type/author_role
+    // classifications: {}
     // ...
 });

+// Retrieve an author and their works by author identifier openLibrary.getAuthorsPage("OL229501A").then(res => {
+    console.log(res);
+    // { name: 'Donald Knuth',
+    //   personal_name: 'Donald Ervin Knuth',
+    //   ...
+    // }
+});

-// Fetch an 'Editions' page (from Books API) by ID and Title and return HTML openLibrary.getEditionsPage("OL45883W", "Fantastic_Mr._FOX").then(res => {
+// Retrieve a specific edition by identifier and/or title and return HTML openLibrary.getEditionsPage("OL45883W", "Fantastic_Mr._FOX").then(res => {
     console.log(res);
     // <html xmlns="http://www.w3.org/1999/xhtml" lang="en"><head>